-While Ella is invested more in her other platforms, she acknowledges how incredibly valuable Marketplaceis, especially for somebody without a lot of marketing experience.
+While Ella is invested more in her other platforms, she acknowledges how incredibly valuable Cratejoy’s Marketplace is, especially for somebody without a lot of marketing experience.
 She concludes, “Cratejoy has just been very easy and a very smooth process.
 For anyone starting a subscription box business that doesn’t have tech experience or doesn’t know how to code up a site, I think Cratejoy is the best solution.”

 A Successful Prelaunch Driven by Influencer Marketing

-After extensive research, Ella decided to do a prelaunch program to help build an email list, drive buzz around her brand, and grow her social following.
+After extensive research, Ella decided on a prelaunch to build an email list, drive buzz, and grow her social following.
 Ella’s successful prelaunch attracted a couple hundred subscribers before she even sent out her first box, a victory she attributes to her focus on influencer marketing on Instagram.

-Ella reached out to influencer athletes in the CrossFit niche that she knew would be open to promoting Barbella because of their promotion of related products in the past.
-Since she had researched her niche and targeted the right people, the influencers were excited about, receptive to, and supportive of Barbella Box.
+Ella reached out to influencers in the CrossFit niche who had promoted similar products to BarBella in the past.
+Since she had targeted the right people, the influencers were excited about, receptive to, and supportive of BarBella Box.
 By building these influencer relationships, Ella was able to see 2-3 subscribers from each influencer’s social media post.

-Instagram turned out to be the perfect channel for growing Barbella’s brand awareness and social following (As of March 2017, Barbella Box’s Instagram’s page has nearly 50K followers!).
+Instagram turned out to be the perfect channel for growing BarBella’s brand awareness and social following.
+(As of August 2018, BarBella Box’s Instagram’s page has over 88,000 followers!)
 “The amazing thing is that the niche that I chose has such a large social media presence.
 They’re very vocal, and they’re sharing everything that they purchase and tagging me in each post,” Ella says.